 Our corporate governance guidelines provide maximum flexibility to the Board of Directors in choosing a Chair of the Board of Directors.
 The corporate governance guidelines provide that such offices may be held by different people or the same person, as determined by the Board of Directors.
-The Board of Directors believes that it is in the best interests of the Company for the Board of Directors to make a determination regarding whether or not to separate the roles of the Chair and the Chief Executive Officer based on the then-current circumstances.
-The role of Chief Executive Officer is held by David P. Berg and the role of Chair of the Board is held by Andrew Crawford.
-At this time, given the effective interaction between Mr. Crawford, as Chair, and Mr. Berg, as Chief Executive Officer, the Board of Directors believes that separating the chief executive officer and board chairman positions provides the Company with the right foundation to pursue the Company's strategic and operational objectives, while maintaining effective independent oversight and objective evaluation of the performance of the Company.
+The Board of Directors believes that it is in the best interests of the Company for the Board of Directors to make a determination regarding whether or not to separate the roles of the Chair and the Chief Executive Officer based on the then- current circumstances.
+The role of Chief Executive Officer is held by David L. Willis and the role of Executive Chair of the Board of Directors is held by David P. Berg.
+At this time, given the effective interaction between Mr. Berg, as Executive Chair, and Mr. Willis, as Chief Executive Officer, the Board of Directors believes that separating the chief executive officer and board chair positions provides the Company with the right foundation to pursue the Company's strategic and operational objectives, while maintaining effective independent oversight and objective evaluation of the performance of the Company.